ryan-mangeno/better-reddit-notis/README.md

 2. Get an API key from [Reddit](https://www.reddit.com/prefs/apps).
 3. Download [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki). and add it to system path.
 4. Replace subreddit and queries in main.py
-5. Optional: You can remove image analyzing, if you want to keep it, replace the prompts in image_analysis.py.
+5. Optional: if you decide to use groq image analysis for a more tailored notification, replace the prompts in image_analysis.py, its there to give more information about a post if it has a image

-Note -> The groq image analysis is not necessary, its just specific to determining text on a post with a photo.
-You can also change the limit when searching to search more posts

 Once you have the keys, create a `.env` file in the project root Any variable loaded from dotenv needs to be in the .env file